 Understanding that his time will no doubt be limited, his family is keeping him as comfortable as possible and enjoying his company.
 As they commented, “We have come to see that he is brave, mellow, courageous and optimistic – he never lets his issues interfere with doing his best.”
 A true ODH dog!

 Update: Sweet Gordon loved it in his Final Refuge family so much that he was able to stay with us much longer than his advanced age and condition would have indicated.
 Finally, however, his family had to say good-bye to this amazing boy.
 He overcame so much and we are very grateful he had such a lovely last chapter.
 He knew he was much loved and we know he loved us back.
-Oliver will be greatly missed!
+Gordon will be greatly missed!